-Book Travel on Goibibo and Scoop Up rewarding offers with leading partner brands | Business
+Book Travel on Goibibo and Scoop Up Rewarding Offers with Leading Partner Brands | Business

 - India

-New Delhi [India], August 5 (ANI/NewsVoir): Goibibo, India's leading online travel brand, has partnered with some of the iconic youth brands to offer additional travel booking benefits, discounts & value-adds to travellers.
-While making a booking through Goibibo, members of the goTribe loyalty program will now be able to unlock discount offers and rewarding deals on the fashion and lifestyle brand, Ajio; health & fitness platform, CultFit; online food platform, Faasos; men's grooming and healthcare product platform, The Man Company; online flowers delivery platform, Ferns n Petals among various other popular brands in India.
+New Delhi, Delhi, India (NewsVoir) • Grab great offers from CultFit, Ajio, Faasos, The Man Company, Ferns n Petals and more • Brand benefits that sweeten your travel deal & provides value-adds with amazing Fitness, Fashion & Food Brands Goibibo, India’s leading online travel brand, has partnered with some of the iconic youth brands to offer additional travel booking benefits, discounts & value-adds to travellers.
+While making a booking through Goibibo, members of the goTribe loyalty program will now be able to unlock discount offers and rewarding deals on the fashion and lifestyle brand, Ajio; health & fitness platform, CultFit; online food platform, Faasos; men’s grooming and healthcare product platform, The Man Company; online flowers delivery platform, Ferns n Petals among various other popular brands in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)